rdforte/.dotfiles/README.md

 install [tmux](https://formulae.brew.sh/formula/tmux)

 To resize panes in tmux you will need to run your prefix key `control p` followed by `command <arrow key>`

+## Resolving Merge conflicts

+For this we are going to rely on VSCode merge conflict tool.
+So we will need to install [VSCode Download page](https://code.visualstudio.com/download).

+You can also run VS Code from the terminal by typing 'code' after adding it to the path: Launch VS Code.
+Open the Command Palette (Cmd+Shift+P) and type 'shell command' to find the Shell Command: Install 'code' command in PATH command.